sorul/tradeo/README.md

 The different possibilities for exporting environment variables depend on the user's preference.
-For example, we can place all the variables in a ".env.forex" file and then execute the command using Poetry.:
+For example, we can place all the variables in a ".env.forex" file and then execute the command using Poetry:

 ```bash
 source .env.forex